hmullins02/CS-499-ePortfolio/README.md

 # Computer Science Capstone

 This portfolio demonstrates the skills I have developed while studying computer sciences at SNHU.
+Here is the link to github pages: https://hmullins02.github.io/CS-499-ePortfolio/

 Here is the github link to view project artifacts: https://github.com/hmullins02/CS-499-ePortfolio

 I have also started a professional/educational ePorfolio on https://www.datascienceportfol.io/hayleymullins <br>